 The French International School Blue Pool Road is one of the newer campuses among the 5 operated by the French International School group in Hong Kong.
 Home to the Secondary School and College which is fed by the other campuses and offering both the traditional French curriculum, a combined French and US-based bilingual curriculum and a UK curriculum/IB Diploma International stream, FIS BPR is a unique international school.

 The French International School (FIS) is owned and managed by a non-profit organisation (the French International School Victor Segalen Association Limited).
 Founded in 1963, FIS started with only 30 students when technicians and engineers from French companies came to Hong Kong to build the Shek Pik dam on Lantau Island.
 From these small beginnings, FIS has grown and innovated.
-It now operates across five sites – though one is due to close in 2018.
+It now operates across four sites.

 FIS is a charitable institution linked by agreement with the Agency for French Teaching Abroad (AEFE), a network of 500 schools under the umbrella of the French Ministry of Foreign Affairs.
 The Board is responsible for leading the strategic direction of the school and ensuring the optimum finance, human resources, legal and developmental policies.
 It meets formally six to eight times a year and in the interim works in committees.